Last Updated: March 26, 2026

 The Greenstripe Barb is native to Sri Lanka and the Western Ghats of peninsular India.
 In Sri Lanka, it’s found in lowland and mid-elevation streams and rivers across the wet and intermediate zones.
 In India, its range extends along the Western Ghats in Kerala, Karnataka, and Goa.

-The water in these habitats is generally soft to moderately hard and slightly acidic to neutral.
+The water in these habitats is soft to moderately hard and slightly acidic to neutral.
 Temperatures stay on the cooler side compared to many tropical lowland habitats, which is important to remember when setting up their aquarium.
 They don’t need or want the warm conditions that many tropical fish require.

 Appearance & Identification